-- Pick a theme.
+Pick a theme.
 When you go to Gemba, you have to choose a theme.
 This will help you focus all your efforts and be effective.
-There are different themes you may want explore such as: productivity, cost efficiency, safety and etc. In order to be as much precise as possible, you will also need to prepare a list of question you are going to ask.
+There are different themes you may want to explore, such as productivity, cost efficiency, safety and etc. In order to be as precise as possible, you will also need to prepare a list of questions you are going to ask.

-- Focus on process, not on people.
-You need to remember that a Gemba walk is not the right time for evaluating the performance of your team.
-The main purpose is to observe, understand and improve the process.
-If you focus on people’s personal abilities, you will only face a resistance.
+Focus on the process, not on people.
+You need to remember that a Gemba walk is not the right time to evaluate your team's performance.
+The main purpose is to observe, understand, and improve the process.
+If you focus on people’s personal abilities, you will only face resistance.

-- Be where the value stream is.
-Following the value chain will give you the best opportunities to identify areas with a high potential of waste activities.
-Eliminating those activities will help you improve the overall performance.
+Be where the value stream is.
+Following the value chain will give you the best opportunities to identify areas with a high potential for waste activities.
+Eliminating those activities will help you improve your overall performance.

-- An extra pair of eyes.
+An extra pair of eyes.
 It may be a good idea to invite a colleague from another department.
 Someone with totally different daily tasks.
-People who are less familiar with the processes usually have a fresh point of view and ask different questions that you may never ask.
+People who are less familiar with the processes usually have a fresh perspective and ask different questions that you may never ask.

 Every time when you perform a Gemba walk, you need to prepare a checklist in advance.
 This list will help you focus and target your efforts.

 The checklist has to include questions that will help you understand the process you are going to observe in a better way.
 Your questions may vary depending on the theme of your Gemba walk.

 Here are some basic Gemba walk checklist questions:

 These questions will defer when exploring different areas such as problem-solving, innovation, resources, tools and etc. So before you go, Gemba, prepare your checklist carefully based on the area you want to investigate.